wuyang1002431655/tango_with_django_19/manuscript/chapter-css.md

 ![An illustration demonstrating the use of an *id selector* in CSS.
 Note the blue header has an identifier which matches the CSS attribute `#blue_header`.](images/css-id.png)

 ### Class Selectors
 The alternative option is to use *class selectors*.
 This approach is similar to that of *id selectors*, with the difference that you can legitimately target multiple elements with the same class.
 If you have a group of HTML elements that you wish to apply the same style to, use a class-based approach.
 The selector for using this method is to precede the name of your class with a period (`.`) before opening up the style with curly braces (`{ }`).
-Check out Figure fig-css-class for an example.
+Check out the [figure below](#image-css-class) for an example.

+{#image-css-class}
 ![An illustration demonstrating the use of a *class selector* in CSS.
 The blue headers employ the use of the `.blue` CSS style to override the red text of the `h1` style.](images/css-class.png)

 W> ### Ensure `id`s are Unique